-The 4 d.f. method was used in Hemani et al 2014 with a sample of 846 individuals, and yielded 501 independent pairwise interactions that surpassed a permutation-derived threshold of p<2.31×10-16.
+The 4 d.f. method was used in Hemani et al 2014 with a sample of 846 individuals, which yielded 501 independent pairwise interactions that surpassed a permutation-derived threshold of p<2.31×10-16.
 Throughout this paper we will refer to these associations as the H2014 interactions.
 The majority of these interactions were long-range ‘cis-trans’ associations, where one interacting variant was close to the gene whose expression level was influenced, and the other interacting variant was on a different chromosome.
 In two independent datasets, together comprising 2,131 individuals, 30 of these interactions replicated at a Bonferroni multiple testing correction (p<0.05/501), and 46 replicated at FDR < 0.05.

 A summary of the problems with the original findings